Solskjaer's two years at Man Utd: An endless cycle of highs, lows and incessant uncertainty | Goal.com

 "But, overall, I think the players are coping well with what is asked of them."

-However, in the win at West Ham, Solskjaer's players played like a bunch of strangers for the first hour before mounting an impressive comeback, while even the manager admitted after victory at Sheffield United that he was left bemused by the fact that his players had conceded yet another early goal by failing to follow specific pre-match instructions, which had also been the case at Leipzig.
+However, in the win at West Ham, Solskjaer's players played like a bunch of strangers for the first hour before mounting an impressive comeback.
+Meanwhile, even the manager admitted after victory at Sheffield United that he was left bemused by the fact that his players had conceded yet another early goal by failing to follow specific pre-match instructions, which had also been the case at Leipzig.

 Solskjaer took responsibility for failing to get his points across but, in fairness, sometimes the finger of blame does have to be pointed at players for starting sluggishly or failing to follow their boss' plan.